 The Registration Authority must confirm that the Applicant belongs to the Organization, the name of which is included in the certificate.
-When an Applicant requests a Certificate on behalf of a Legal Entity (under the QCP-lor QCP-l-qscd policy), then the Applicant must provide the necessary documentation including the Legal Entity's complete name, legal status as well as relevant Country/State/City-level registration information.
+When an Applicant requests a Certificate in its capacity as a legal representative of a Legal Entity (under the QCP-1 or QCP-1-qscd policy), then the Applicant must provide the necessary documentation including the Legal Entity's complete name, legal status as well as relevant Country/State/City-level registration information.
 The Applicant must also provide documentation that affirms the right to represent the organization.
 All this information must be verified by a HARICA Validation Specialist.